If a parent is in military service and deployed out of state, what happens to that parent's custody or visitation?

 If a parent with custody rights has moved away due to military deployment, can the custody order be modified?

-The parents have the option of entering into a temporary custody agreement to assign (give to another person) custodial responsibility while one parent is deployed.
-The agreement must be in writing and signed by both parents and by any non-parent who is getting custodial responsibility.1 The agreement should include:
+1) The parents can enter into a temporary custody agreement that gives the parent’s custodial responsibility to another person.
+The agreement must be in writing and signed by both parents and by any non-parent who is getting custodial responsibility.1 The agreement should:

-- The length and location of the deployment;
+- include the length and location of the deployment;

-- How the caretaking authority will be divided among the deploying parent, the other parent, and any non-parent with caretaking responsibility;
+- explain how the caretaking authority will be divided among the deploying parent, the other parent, and any non-parent with caretaking responsibility;

-- Specify what decision-making authority, if any, will also be given to each parent and non-parent;
+- specify what decision-making authority, if any, will be given to each parent and non-parent;

-- Regarding communication between the deployed parent and the child, specify the method (type) of communication there will be, the length of time, and how often it will take place; also, specify any role to be played by the other parent in helping to carry out the contact, and who will pay for any costs of contact;
+- specify the type of communication that will take place between the deployed parent and the child, including the length of time, how often it will take place, any role to be played by the other parent in helping to carry out the contact, and who will pay for any costs of contact;

-If parents are unable to come to a temporary custody agreement, either parent can file a request with the court to issue a temporary order assigning (giving to someone else) the deployed parent’s custodial rights and responsibilities.
+2) If parents are unable to come to a temporary custody agreement, either parent can file a request with the court to issue a temporary order giving (“assigning”) another person the deployed parent’s custodial rights and responsibilities.
 If a custody case is already started, either parent can file a motion in that case.
 If a custody case is not already started, either parent can file an initial custody complaint to request that the court issue a custody order to address custody during a parent’s deployment.3

 2 TN ST § 36-7-201(c)